 For those unfamiliar with SCITT Teacher training, it stands for School Centred Initial Teacher Training.
-It is one of several methods in which aspiring teachers can train to teach, alongside a PGCE and School Direct.
+It is one of several methods in which aspiring teachers can train to teach, alongside a university-led PGCE and School Direct.
 The SCITT Training programme focuses on providing trainees with teaching placements within local partner schools in order to gain experience alongside their studies.
 For those wanting to make teaching their lifelong career, there’s no better way to train than via SCITT.

 On the Leeds SCITT Teacher Training course, you step into the shoes of a teacher from day one.
 As a university graduate, the SCITT training will feel significantly more practical.
 This school-based training allows you to build up your confidence in the classroom whilst you’re still learning, giving you the perfect foundation for your NQT year and for a future career in teaching.

 What’s important is that you can take the time to get comfortable with directing a class of pupils and decide whether the teaching profession really is for you or not.
 The school experience also lets you tackle any challenges you might face early on in your career, so that you reach qualified teacher status (QTS) as an experienced individual.
 With all the kinks ironed out, trainees will be ready to take on the NQT year with the most on-the-job experience than any other route into teaching.